CreamyCookie/explorations/keyboard/number-row-optimization/README.md

 |-------------|----------------|-------------------------------------|
 | 42315 67098 | (11.31, 10.30) | 20.96 (+29.41% compared to current) |

-While I mostly worked on this for fun, I'm actually considering `54321 06789` or `42315 67098` for my next layout.
+While I mostly made this for fun, I'm actually considering `54321 06789` or `42315 67098` for my next layout.

 Thank you very much for reading!
 I hope you found it interesting =)